Central Michigan University Athletics

 Minnesota cut the Chippewa lead to two in the bottom of the fourth with a two-run home run.

 Cierra Laska entered the circle to relive Brooklyn Compau in the bottom of the fifth inning.
 Laska took over with runners on first and second and a 2-0 count.
-Laska would walk the first batter she faced to load the bases but got herself out of the jam with a ground ball back to herself.
+Laska walked the first batter she faced to load the bases but got herself out of the jam with a ground ball.

-A glove flip to Alexa Carter standing on home plate ended the inning and the big threat from the Gophers.
+A glove flip to Alexa Carter standing on home plate ended the inning and the Gopher's threat.

-Laska threw the rest of the game, the final two innings and issued just one hit, gave up no runs and struck out two.
-The save for Laska is the second of the season for her in the circle.
+Laska pitched the rest of the game, the final two innings, and issued just one hit, gave up no runs and struck out two.
+Laksa earned her third save of the season.

-Compau, who took the victory threw 4.2 innings with three hits, two earned runs and four strikeouts.
+Compau, who earned the victory threw 4.2 innings with three hits, two earned runs and four strikeouts.

 Central Michigan advances to 5-5 on the season while Minnesota falls to 6-9.

-The Chippewas will next be in Tennessee to take on Belmont for a double header on Friday, February 27th.
+Next up for the Chippewas, they will travel to Tennessee to take on Belmont for a doubleheader on Friday, February 27.
 The first game is slated to start at 2:00 pm (CT)/3:00 PM (ET).

 For the latest news and updates on CMU Softball, follow the team on X (@cmusoftball) and Instagram (@cmichsoftball).